exphert/TauriCS/README.md

 3. Open the new `NativeEntry.cs` file.
 Here you can:
     -   Add your custom logic to the `Execute`, `ExecuteStreaming`, and `ExecuteExternal` methods.
-    -   Configure the list of allowed parent processes in the `ALLOWED_PARENT_PROCESSES` array at the top of the file.
+    -   Configure the list of allowed current processes in the `ALLOWED_PROCESSES` array at the top of the file.

 4. Run `npm run tauri dev`.
 The build script will automatically find, compile, and include your new library in the application.